 - infants born to infected mothers.

 Hepatitis C does not always require treatment.
-There are 6 genotypes of hepatitis C and they may respond differently to treatment.
+There are 6 genotypes of the hepatitis C virus and they may respond differently to treatment.
 Careful screening is necessary before starting the treatment to determine the most appropriate approach for the patient.

 Combination antiviral therapy with interferon and ribavirin has been the mainstay of hepatitis C treatment.
 Unfortunately, interferon is not widely available globally, it is not always well tolerated, some virus genotypes respond better to interferon than others, and many people who take interferon do not finish their treatment.
 This means that while hepatitis C is generally considered to be a curable disease, for many people this is not a reality.

 Scientific advances have led to the development of new antiviral drugs for hepatitis C, which may be more effective and better tolerated than existing therapies.
-Two new therapeutic agents telaprevir and boceprevir have recently been licensed in some countries.
+Two new therapeutic agents, telaprevir and boceprevir, have recently been licensed in some countries.
 Much needs to be done to ensure that these advances lead to greater access and treatment globally.